gcobb321/icloud3_v3_docs/docs/chapters/3_devices.md

 4. **Picture or icon** - An image file that is displayed on the dashboard.
 See examples of the lists below.
 5. **Tracking Mode** - Describes how the device will be tracked:

-   - **Track** - Actively requests the location and track the device,
+   - **Track** - Actively requests the location and tracks the device.
    - **Monitor** - Do not request the location.
-Report it's location when a tracked device is updated using data that is also  returned from iCloud
+Report its location when a tracked device is updated using data that is also returned from iCloud
    - **Inactive** - Not tracked or monitored.
-This option keeps the device's parameters in the the configuration file but does not track it.
+This option keeps the device's parameters in the configuration file but does not track it.